sataaa/rage/docs/rage-progress.md

 **2. Python AI Inference Service (Private Backend)**
 * **Description:** A specialized FastAPI service responsible for running the LLM and embedding models.
 * **Status:** 🟡 **Started**
 * **Progress:** The service directory (`services/rage-ai`), a placeholder Python file, and a `Dockerfile` have been created.
 The service is integrated into `docker-compose`.
 A placeholder `/chat` endpoint is working.
 The codebase is structured to follow Clean Architecture principles.
+The `/embeddings` endpoint has been implementated successfully.
 * **Remaining Tasks:** Implement the FastAPI application logic, including the `/embeddings` and `/chat` endpoints.
 Integrate `llama-cpp-python` and the sentence-transformer models to provide actual AI functionality.
 Extract everything from `main.py` to the correct created files and directories.
 The files are created but are empty.
+Create unit tests, linting and coverage validations to run before being able to run the service.
+Create integrated tests to run in CI/CD after deploy.

 **3. Java/Spring Boot BFF Service (Public-Facing API)**
 * **Description:** A Java 21/Spring Boot 3 service that acts as the secure public entry point (Backend for Frontend).
 * **Status:** 🟡 **Started**
 * **Progress:** The Gradle project structure (`services/rage-bff`), a placeholder `Application.java`, and a `Dockerfile` have been created.
 The service is integrated into `docker-compose`.
 The codebase is structured to follow Clean Architecture principles.
 * **Remaining Tasks:** Implement the primary REST controllers.
 Establish the service-to-service communication with the `rage-ai` service via the internal API Gateway.
 Integrate OpenAPI (`springdoc-openapi`) documentation.
 Extract everything from `Application.java` into the correct packages and java files created, implement the service itself.
 The files are created but are empty.
+Create unit tests, linting and coverage validations to run before being able to run the service.
+Create integrated tests to run in CI/CD after deploy.

 **4. API Security Layer**
 * **Description:** Secures the Java BFF using an AWS API Gateway with a built-in Cognito User Pool Authorizer.